ong-ops/note/sec/net/tool/traceroute.md

 ## Options

-`-i` iface: Specify a network interface to obtain the source IP for outgoing probe packets
+- `-i iface` Specify a network interface to obtain the source IP for outgoing probe packets
-`-T`: Use `TCP` SYN for probes
+- `-T` Use `TCP` SYN for probes